dsayan97/Microbiome-Testing/README.md

 - the benchmark test of Cao, Lin & Li (2017) (CLL.R), and
 - the simulation scripts used in Section 6 of the paper.

-All functions are written in base R and Run_TwoSample.R rely only on the `highmean` package for data generation utilities.
+All functions are written in base R and Run_TwoSample.R relies only on the `highmean` package for data-generation utilities.

 ------------------------------------------------------
 1. Repository Structure